g-tapia/Data-Mining_Machine-Learning_and_Data-Analysis/README.md

 # Data-Mining (Machine Learning)

 Note: Rmd files contain the code, html files contain the output of the code, the code, and the notes.
 There are 9 labs I worked on.
+I also used multiple libraries (tensorflow is one of them).

 # Data Analysis of Advertising Dataset